-First lit on May 3, 1856 by keeper George L. Deeton, the lighthouse is a wooden clapboard house-shaped structure with a pitched cedar roof, sitting on a brick foundation.
-The house contains a porch perpendicular to the river, which includes what would appear to be the front door.
-In the lawn near the porch is the six-foot-square masonry foundation of what was a water well.
-The actual front door to the house is larger, and located on the side of the building facing the river.
+First lit on May 3, 1856 by keeper George L. Deeton, the lighthouse consists of a rectangular clapboard structure that sits atop a brick foundation and has a circular lantern centered atop its pitched cedar roof.
+A porch that extends across the western end of the dwelling has an entry door, but the actual front door is larger and located on the south side, facing the river.
+In the lawn near the porch is the six-foot-square masonry foundation of what was a well.
 Inside on the main floor, a central hallway originally divided the space into two large rooms, each containing a large brick fireplace.
 In the middle of the hallway a hatch door leads to the basement, which contains two large rooms with brick floors.
 Fireplaces also adorn these spaces and are positioned directly underneath the main floor hearths so they can use the same chimneys.
 Above the main floor is one large room topped by a pitched dormer-style ceiling.
-A ladder ascends through this ceiling up to the lantern room, whose interior is like that of a large barrel.
-The lantern room contains ten trapezoidal windows along with slots for ventilation.
+A ladder ascends through this ceiling up to the barrel-shaped lantern room, which features ten trapezoidal windows along with slots for ventilation.

-From the beginning, the lighthouse grounds were a center of good times for local residents.
-During the summer, fishermen, boaters and picnickers would gather to enjoy the park-like setting.
-In colder weather, the beacon’s light, which played upon the frozen river ice, served as an attractive backdrop for ice skating.
-Less wholesome pursuits also took place in the buoy shed near the lighthouse, where Maryland rye and Virginia corn whiskeys often accompanied poker games, even during the traumatic years of the Civil War.
+From the beginning, the area surrounding the lighthouse was a gathering place for local residents.
+During the summer, fishermen, boaters, and picnickers would enjoy the park-like setting, and in colder weather, the beacon’s light, which played upon the frozen river ice, served as an attractive backdrop for ice skating.
+Less wholesome pursuits also took place in the small buoy shed near the lighthouse, where Maryland rye and Virginia corn whiskeys often accompanied poker games, even during the traumatic years of the Civil War.

 Whale oil lamps were originally used to power the beacon at Jones Point, but in 1858 the Lighthouse Board allowed an Alexandria gas company to extend lines to the station.
-Soil erosion and corrosion plagued the lines until 1900, when mineral oil replaced gas.
-At the same time, the light’s characteristic was changed from fixed white to fixed red.
-As the lighthouse was near Alexandria’s red-light district, this change caused some confusion to revelers prowling the ‘Mulan Rouge’ corners of the city.
+Soil erosion and corrosion plagued the lines until 1900, when mineral oil replaced gas as the illuminant and the light’s characteristic was changed from fixed white to fixed red.
+As the lighthouse was near Alexandria’s red-light district, this change caused some confusion to revelers prowling the ‘Moulin Rouge’ corners of the city.
 The confusion ended in 1919, when the light source was changed to acetylene and its characteristic to flashing white.

-Under the direction of DAR, the exterior of the station has been refurbished, and the surrounding property has been turned into a 50-acre pastoral setting with picnic tables, soccer fields, and bicycle trails.
-The Mount Vernon Chapter raised $20,000 and received a matching state grant that were used to construct a retaining wall reinforced by rip rap stone.
-A new picket fence was added to the property and a replacement stairwell installed in the station, but the interior of the lighthouse remains in a state of ruin.
+Under the direction of DAR, the exterior of the station was refurbished, and the surrounding property turned into a fifty-acre pastoral setting with picnic tables, soccer fields, and bicycle trails.
+The Mount Vernon Chapter raised $20,000 and received a matching state grant that were used to construct a retaining wall, put up a picket fence around the lighthouse, and replace an interior stairwell.

-As the last remaining river lighthouse in the state of Virginia, Jones Point is of great historical interest.
-At a ceremony held June 29, 1993, Leona Kemper, DAR restoration committee chairwoman, threw the switch that reactivated the beacon atop the lighthouse, though its windows remained boarded up.
-At the gathering were local dignitaries, park officials and numerous DAR members.
-They were joined by the great grand-daughter of the very fruitful keeper Benjamin Greenwood in hearing a history of the lighthouse and watching as the lighthouse was lit for the first time in 67 years.
-The signal is powered by commercial electricity and emits a white flash every four seconds.
+As the last remaining river lighthouse in Virginia, Jones Point is of great historical interest.
+At a ceremony held June 29, 1995, Leona Kemper, DAR restoration committee chairwoman, threw the switch that reactivated the beacon atop the lighthouse, though the structure’s windows remained boarded up.
+At the gathering were local dignitaries, park officials, numerous DAR members, and a guest of honor - Louise Evans, the great grand-daughter of keeper Benjamin Greenwood.
+After hearing a brief history of the lighthouse, the crowd moved back a few paces for a good view of the light as it became a navigational aid for the first time in sixty-nine years.

-Construction of a new Woodrow Wilson Bridge was completed in 2008, and in 2010 a related two-year beautification project that funded the addition of an athletic field, two basketball courts, a kayak and canoe launch pier and the restoration of a fishing pier and Jones Point Lighthouse in Jones Point Park was initiated.
-The front porch of the lighthouse was torn down and rebuilt, and the interior was remodeled, allowing the National Park Service to open a front room on the ground floor to the public.
-However, do to staffing constraints, the interior will only be open on a case-by-case basis.
-The park reopened in the summer of 2012.
-The twenty-five-year contract DAR had on the lighthouse expired in 2012, and it reverted back to the National Park Service.
+Construction of a new Woodrow Wilson Bridge was completed in 2008, and in 2010 a related two-year beautification project of Jones Point Park began that saw the addition of an athletic field, two basketball courts, a kayak and canoe launch pier, and the restoration of Jones Point Lighthouse.
+Work at the lighthouse included rebuilding the buoy shed, replacing the porch, and remodeling the interior.
+Jones Point Park reopened in the summer of 2012, but due to staffing constraints, the interior of the lighthouse is only open for pre-arranged tours.
+DAR’s twenty-five-year lease on the lighthouse expired in 2012, and it reverted back to the National Park Service.